pouncingant/BAD-DCASE2018-Augmentations/README.md

 The training loop includes the above augmentations, except a and b and calculates the probability of a bird being present in the audio by passing the model output to a sigmoid function.
 This is then used to calculate the training loss using the PyTorch binary cross entropy loss with logits.
 Nominally, an accuracy metric is defined that constrains the model's answer to 0 or 1 based on a threshold of 0.5; however, in practice, since this model was designed for direct comparison with the DCASE 2018 BAD competition, which evaluates models on their ROCAUC score, this accuracy metric is unused.
 Nonetheless, if a user desired to use the model in practice they could set the threshold to an appropriate value to maximize accuracy on the validation set.

+Gradients are calculated using steepest gradients descent with momentum including the ADAM update rule.

+In addition to regularization using augmentations described in the previous section, dropout was used after each convolution block.

 5. Hyperparameter tuning

+In addition to the learning rate and weight decay, the probability of dropout at each convolution block, the probability of each augmentation and strength of each augmentation were parameterized using Optuna.

 6. Production run
 7. Analysis